 You see this term a lot in the infertility communities as a way to acknowledge we can’t have kids.
 I recently started an Instagram community called The Awkward Infertile.
-In one of my posts I mentioned I’m childfree not be choice and immediately got a commenter saying that’s not a thing, I’m just childless.
+In one of my posts I mentioned, I’m childfree not by choice and immediately got a commenter saying that’s not a thing, I’m just childless.
 Which is also true, I am childless just like ya’ll.
 We use this term to show that it’s ok to end treatments without a kid.
 That maybe we didn’t choose to be childfree, but we’re ok with it.

 Childless implies loss and sadness.

 Childfree not be choice implies I didn’t outright pick this but I’m gonna love life despite it.

 I found Bitchy Bookkeeper on Instagram when we were getting near the end of our treatment options and I was rapidly facing a life without kids.
 I found humor and reassurance that life would be just fine without kids.
 I know I’m not the only infertile that follows her either.

 As I followed her and others in the childfree community something clicked for me:

 Having kids vs not having kids isn’t an equation of a better vs worse life.
 They are just two completely different paths.